Michael-Winn/python_qmd_graphing/README.md

 * [X] Add the ability to turn off and on the output of the plots to .png

-* [ ] Look into the possibility of outputting directly to pdf
+* [X] Look into the possibility of outputting directly to pdf

 * [X] Give better names to saved outputs

+* [ ] Look into the possibility of making the plotting_functions more compact and modular